Pat8998/The-Game-of-the-Death-That-Kills/README.md

  - make the bullets look realistic
  - do things when they collide walls
  - texture walls (I mean put real textures cause right now they're ugly)
- - Do the 3D i a shader (not sure if that's possible)
+ - Do the 3D as shader (not sure if that's possible)